keybase/client/go/saltpack/specs/saltpack_encryption.md

 ]
 ```

-- The **authenticators list** contains 16-byte Poly1305 tags, one for each
+- The **authenticators list** contains 32-byte HMAC tags, one for each
   recipient, which authenticate the **payload secretbox**.
 - The **payload secretbox** is a NaCl secretbox containing a chunk of the
   plaintext bytes, max size 1 MB.
 It's encrypted with the **payload key**.
 See